 Not many people would know about the Mughal Road.
 Srinagar Jammu National Highway, also known as NH44, is often considered to be the only road connecting the cities of Jammu and Srinagar.
 It is true that it is indeed a better maintained, wider, more traveled upon, and shorter way to travel between the two places but it is definitely not the only one.

 There actually exists another route that is far more scenic, less crowded, takes you through some internal parts of Kashmir, and has existed for far longer than the regular NH44 highway.
 Yes, I am talking about the historical Mughal road.

-This route is also my preferred way of reaching Kashmir and I will highly recommend it over the crowded NH44.
-How you can plan your journey on this road is what I will be providing details on in this article.
-The picture below if of the spot where the Mughal road begins in the apple town of Shopian.
+It is my preferred way to reach Kashmir and definitely a route that is worth experiencing.
+How you can plan your journey on the Mughal road is what I will be providing details on in this article.

-For a brief overview, Mughal Road is the road between Bafliaz, a town in the Poonch district, to Shopian district in the Kashmir valley.
-The road is 84 kilometers long and passes over Pir Panjal Mountain range, at altitude of 3,500 m (11,500 ft), that is higher than Banihal pass (2,832 m).
-It makes for an alternative road route to Kashmir valley from rest of India, other than overcrowded Jammu-Srinagar NH 44 through Jawahar Tunnel.
-The road passes through Buffliaz, Behramgalla, Chandimarh,Poshana, Chattapani, Peer Ki Gali, Aliabad, Zaznar, Dubjan, Heerpora and Shopian.
-(Source Wiki)
+For a brief overview, Mughal Road is the road between Bafliaz, a town in the Poonch district, and Shopian.
+The road is about 97 kilometers long and passes over the Pir Panjal Mountain range, at an altitude of 3,500 meters (11,500 ft).

 Mughal Road Distance